sr320/LabDocs/Gavery_CV.md

 DNA methylation as a source of epigenetic regulation in the Pacific oyster (Crassostrea gigas), Plant and Animal Genome XXI, January 2013.
 San Diego, CA. Oral Presentation.

-Epigenetic Mechanisms as a Source of Phenotypic Plasticity in the Pacific Oyster Crassostrea gigas.
-National Shellfisheries Association, 104th Annual Meeting.
-March 2012.
-Seattle, WA.
-Oral Presentation.

 Exploring the Role of DNA Methylation as a Source of Phenotypic Variation in Crassostrea gigas.
 ESF-EMBO Symposium – Epigenetics in Context: From Ecology to Evolution.
 September 2011.
 San Feliu de Guixols, Spain.
 Oral Presentation

-Investigating the Role of DNA Methylation as an Epigenetic Mechanism in the Pacific oyster (Crassostrea gigas).
-National Shellfisheries Association, 103nd Annual Meeting.
-March 2011.
-Baltimore, MD.
-Oral Presentation.

 [Beyond the Genome: Epigenetic Regulation in the Pacific Oyster](http://genefish.wikispaces.com/CpGCg).
 Plant and Animal Genome Conference.
 January 2011.
 San Diego, CA. Poster Presentation.

-DNA Methylation Patterns & Epigenetic Regulation in the Pacific Oyster.
-PCSGA Annual Meeting.
-September 2010.
-Tacoma, WA.
-Oral Presentation.

-Pacific oysters & ecosystem health.
-Aquaculture 2010 / National Shellfisheries Association, 102nd Annual Meeting.
-March 2010.
-San Diego, CA. Oral Presentation.

 [Pacific oysters as indicators of ecosystem health](http://www.slideshare.net/mgavery/pcsga-2009-pacific-oysters-ecosystem-health).
 PCSGA Annual Meeting.
 September 2009.
 Portland, OR.
 Oral Presentation.

-Characterization of prostaglandin pathway genes of the Pacific oyster (Crassostrea gigas): Evidence for a role in immune response.
+Characterization of prostaglandin pathway genes of the Pacific oyster (*Crassostrea gigas*): Evidence for a role in immune response.
 National Shellfisheries Association 101st Annual Meeting.
 March 2009.
 Savannah, GA.
 Poster Presentation.

-Characterization of prostaglandins in the Pacific oyster Crassostrea gigas: evidence for a role in the immune response.
-SAFS Graduate Student Symposium.
-Nov 2008.
-Seattle, WA.
-Oral Presentation.

 ###Other Publications